pybricks/pybricks-micropython/doc/source/signaltypes.rst

 --------------
 Some signals do not have specific units but range from a minimum (0%) to a maximum (100%).
 A specific type of percentages are :ref:`relative distances <relativedistance>`.

-For example, the sound :meth:`volume <.ev3brick.sound.beep>` range from 0% to 100%.
+For example, the sound :meth:`volume <.ev3brick.sound.beep>` ranges from 0% to 100%.

 .. _frequency:

 frequency: Hz
 --------------
-Sound frequencies are expressed in Herz (Hz).
+Sound frequencies are expressed in Hertz (Hz).

 For example, you can choose the frequency of a :meth:`beep <.ev3brick.sound.beep>` to change the pitch.